Hotel Deals in San Diego from $79

 Price by Week Day

-Hotel prices in San Diego peak at around $150 on Friday.
+Weekend hotel prices in San Diego peak around $170.

 Price by Month